 The Corporate Secretary’s Guide to Handling Mergers and Acquisitions

-Mergers and acquisitions (M&A) are significant milestones for any organisation, offering opportunities for growth, expansion, market access and improved competitiveness.
-In Singapore’s dynamic business environment—supported by strong regulatory frameworks, attractive tax policies and a globally respected financial ecosystem—M&A activities continue to rise across industries.
-While CEOs, investors and legal advisors often receive the spotlight, one crucial role remains at the core of every smooth transaction: the Corporate Secretary.
+Mergers and acquisitions (M&A) are significant milestones for any organisation.
+They offer opportunities for growth, expansion, market access, and improved competitiveness.
+In Singapore’s dynamic business environment—supported by strong regulatory frameworks, attractive tax policies, and a globally respected financial ecosystem—M&A activities continue to rise across various industries.
+While CEOs, investors, and legal advisors often receive the spotlight, one crucial role remains at the core of every smooth transaction: the Corporate Secretary.

 Why Corporate Secretaries Are Essential in Mergers and Acquisitions

 Managing a merger or acquisition involves much more than signing legal documents and transferring ownership.
-It requires careful oversight of documentation, stakeholder communication, regulatory submissions and alignment with Singapore’s Companies Act requirements.
-Corporate secretaries ensure that the organisation remains compliant throughout the M&A process and help senior management make well-informed decisions.
+It requires careful oversight of documentation, stakeholder communication, regulatory submissions, and alignment with Singapore’s Companies Act requirements.
+Corporate secretaries ensure that the organisation remains compliant throughout the M&A process.
+They help senior management make well-informed decisions.

-Their expertise becomes even more valuable when companies expand across borders, as M&A deals often involve multi-jurisdictional regulations, tax implications and due diligence obligations.
+Their expertise becomes even more valuable when companies expand across borders.
+M&A deals often involve multi-jurisdictional regulations, tax implications, and due diligence obligations.

 1. Managing Regulatory Compliance and Statutory Filings